jakobzhao/USairportsmap/Readme.md

 ## A Web-Map of Airports in the United States

+#### Data:
 This map shows airports in the the United States and if they have a control tower or not.
 Airport data is collected from a shapefile from [Data.Gov][].
 US-States boundary data is acquired from [Mike Bostock][] of [D3][].

+#### Clickable Item:
 An interactive element is added to each location with information on the city and state in which the airport is located.

-Clicking on the bottom left interactive square will open a window that shows coordinates as you move the mouse across the screen, incorporated by [leaflet.coordinates][]
+To retrieve this infomation click on the airplane figure.

+#### Add feature of leaflet :
+Coordinates were also added to follow your mouse while it scolls the screen. [leaflet.coordinates][]